AaronEhambram/hypascore_localization/README.md

 7. [License](#License)

 ## <a name="Dependencies"></a>Dependencies
 The code is tested on Ubuntu 18.04 with ROS melodic and with Ubuntu 20.04 with ROS noetic.
-Note that you need to select the right fork depending on which distribution you are using.
+Note that you need to select the right branch depending on which distribution you are using.

 You need to install the following framework/libraries:
 1. [Installl ROS](http://wiki.ros.org/noetic/Installation/Ubuntu)